 - you employ no more than one person who doesn’t live there

-- the business uses no more than 50 square metres, or one-third of the total floor area of the home, and the home is not a flat or unit
+- the business uses no more than 50 square metres, or one-third of the total floor area of the home,

 - the business uses the same amount of electricity, gas or water as normal domestic use, and it doesn’t decrease the neighbourhood’s attractiveness or value